hwacha/hwacha.github.io/content/posts/playtree-technical-overview/index.md

 - Custom hooks, like `useClickOutside`, are implemented to handle specific UI behaviors.

 ### Data Model
-The central component is the Playtree structure, which includes:
+The central data structure is the Playtree.
+It is created and updated by the playtree editor, stored as JSON on the server, and used by the player to dictate playback.
+It includes the following:
 - **Summary**: Contains metadata like ID, name, creator, and access settings.
 - **Playnodes**: Individual nodes in the playtree.
 When playback enters a playnode, its songs will be played.
 - **Playedges**: Possible paths playback can follow from one playnode to another.
 After playback finishes at a playnode, one of its outgoing playedges is randomly selected.